 There are four main algae control methods; chemicals, aeration, mixing and ultrasound.
 Using the right method, will help you to keep a healthy, well-balanced water body.
 Excessive cyanobacteria (blue-green algae) and green algae growth in lakes and reservoirs can have negative consequences for the water quality.
-The water turns green, sand filters can clog, and some algae can produce geosmins and MIB, giving the water an ‘earthy’ and ‘molty’ taste, which can result in customer complaints.
-This blog post provides a complete overview of algae growth conditions and four main control methods.
+The water turns green, sand filters can clog, and some algae can produce geosmins and MIB, giving the water an ‘earthy’ and ‘molty’ taste.
+This blog post provides a complete overview of algae growth conditions and four main control methods, including a chemical-free solution.

 Algae control are actions taken to manage algae problems.
 The long-term management of algae should at least involve reducing nutrient inflow into the water body.
 However, long-term nutrient reduction requires extensive changes in policies and human activities and therefore take many years for significant improvement in water quality can be seen.
 There are some short-term treatment options available for managing algae problems such as aeration, chemical or biological additives or ultrasound technology.